opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ### Register by Extensions

-Extension registration mainly relies on `commands`  contribution points, which are detailed in：[contributes.commands](https://code.visualstudio.com/api/references/contribution-points#contributes.commands)。
+Extension registration mainly relies on `commands`  contribution points, as details in：[contributes.commands](https://code.visualstudio.com/api/references/contribution-points#contributes.commands)。

 A simple example of declaring a custom command in the extension's `package.json` is as follows.